tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 In this example, we are passing the prop `cool-prop` a value of `"hello world"`.
 We will be able to access this value from inside of `my-component`.

-However, when we access props from inside of a component, we don't own them, **so we can't change them**.
+However, when we access props from inside of a component, we don't own them, **so we can't change them** (just like you can't change the genes your parents gave you).

+> Note: While it's possible to change properties in a component, it's a really bad idea.
+You end up changing the value that the parent is using as well, which can cause lots of confusion.

 But if we can't change variables, we're kind of stuck.

 This is where `data` comes in!